ApChris/FrontLine/README.md

 # FrontLine

-FrontLine is a powerful PowerShell-based tool designed for comprehensive Windows system analysis, focusing on security-related aspects, network configurations, installed software, and more.
+FrontLine is a PowerShell-based tool designed for comprehensive Windows system analysis, focusing on security-related aspects, network configurations, installed software, and more.
 This tool is crafted to provide administrators and security professionals with valuable insights into the state and configuration of a Windows environment.

 ![Image Description](./images/FrontLine1.PNG)